-How can Verge Coin be used?
+How Can the Verge Coin be Used?

 Much like any other cryptocurrency, Verge coin can be used to send and receive funds between wallets.
-The ultimate aim is that it will be used as a global payments system.
+The ultimate aim is that it will be used as a global payment system.
 Although this might take a long time, the technology is perfect for this purpose.

 And what about if the person you are sending the money to lives in a remote village in Africa?
 There might not be any banks for miles!
-Another option is using a money transfer company like Western Union, but again this is really expensive!
+Another option is using a money transfer company like Western Union, but again, this is really expensive!

 Instead, if you were to transfer funds using Verge coin, your transaction would reach your family member in just 30 seconds, costing less than a cent.
 You also wouldn’t need to drive to your local bank/Western Union branch and fill out lots of forms, as you can do it anonymously from your computer!

-In the real-world, when you spend fiat currency using notes or coins, you don’t need to give anyone your name and address, nor do you need to show any identification.
+In the real world, when you spend fiat currency using notes or coins, you don’t need to give anyone your name and address, nor do you need to show any identification.
 This is the same idea as Verge, however instead of using paper notes, you spend money virtually.

-Note: When I use the term “Fiat Currency”, it basically means real-world money like US Dollars or Euros.
+Note: When I use the term “fiat currency”, it basically means real-world money like US Dollars or Euros.
 Verge (XVG) is not fiat money, it is a cryptocurrency.
 This means that no central bank can control it!